plylrnsdy/kawlar/README.md

 ### Spider#finish()

-Stop, save state to `project.json` and exit.
+Stop, save the state to `project.json` and exit.

 ## Install